Data storage, backup and use

 You are required to submit all written reports, tables or presentations that are based on restricted-use data to IES for disclosure review before you share it with anyone who is not an authorized user on your License.

 Research work such as draft documents and reports (including a thesis or dissertation) that use restricted-use data cannot be disseminated to anyone who is not an authorized user until IES reviews the work.
+All submissions for disclosure review should be send to IES_DRR@ed.gov with the Disclosure Risk Review Template as an attachment.
+The subject of the email and the Disclosure Risk Review Template shall be named DRR_LicenseNumber_Institution_AuthorName_YYMMDD.doc (e.g., DRR_123546_HortonU_Seuss_220204.doc).
+Upon final approval for release, the PPO shall also forward a final digital copy of each information product in its entirety that is based on or uses restricted-use data to the IES Data Security Office to the IES_DRR@ed.gov mailbox.
 Once IES reviews this work for potential disclosures and approves it, then the work can be shared with non-Licensed users.
 Thus, we recommend that you include all thesis or dissertation committee members as authorized users on the License.

-If you send IES the document electronically, we will review and comment on it within 5 business days.
+IES will review all electronically submitted information products within 5-10 business days.
+All submissions for disclosure review should be send to IES_DRR@ed.gov with the Disclosure Risk Review Template as an attachment.
+The subject of the email and the Disclosure Risk Review Template shall be named DRR_LicenseNumber_Institution_AuthorName_YYMMDD.doc (e.g., DRR_123546_HortonU_Seuss_220204.doc).
 IES will require changes if a disclosure risk is identified.
-Please factor in the necessary time for making these revisions and resending the revised paper to IES for final approval.
+Please factor in the necessary time for making these revisions and resending the revised product to IES for final approval.

 You will have to use computer software to analyze the data.
 Restricted-use data are extracted from the CD-Rom onto your computer’s hard drive, and then read into statistical computer software such as SPSS, SAS, or STATA.
 The data do not come with tools (e.g., DAS) to make tables.